 Strange Ways also works with talented folks to create one-of-a-kind collaborations and exclusive items.
 Through our forward-thinking and unusual lens we offer exclusive product from some of the most relevant trendsetters, creatives and icons.
 We don’t just strive to curate and carry interesting products—in creating it ourselves, we're a place you can look to for inspiration.

-If you're seeking a look beyond the mall and mass culture, our goal is to find it here.
+If you're seeking a look beyond the mall and mass culture, our goal is to find it (or create it) at Strange Ways.
+We carry many smaller-sized, lower-priced items that make it easy to customize your wardrobe and home to your unique taste.
 For all the wonderfully weird people out there with an eye for style, we hope you find a little bit of yourself in our products.
 We want to help you express your individuality and carry things you won't find anywhere else.

 *Recently there has been a rash of independent artists having their artwork ripped off by major corporations and fast-fashion shops—we are NOT one of them.
 We are a small, independent shop working directly with artists and designers, many of whom are considered friends.
 Your purchases support us, which in turn support the people we carry.